OsayamenOsaretin/abv_bc_session2/README.md

 ### Prerequisites
-You need these installed if you want the sweet awesomeness of an A.P and G.P checker
+You need these installed if you want the sweet awesomeness of the fizzBuzz Calculator

 - [Git](https://git-for-windows.github.io/)
 - [node.js](https://nodejs.org/en/download/)